Catalyst Pedals Review

 Here are some of the other aspects of Catalyst Pedals that I really appreciate.
 These pedals:

 Foot pain and problems are extremely common among cyclists.
-As noted in the section above, hot spots, plantar fasciosis, and neuromas (as well as other ball of foot problems), are among the most frequently experienced issues that can take the joy out of riding or prevent riding altogether.
-Other problems, such as bunions, hammertoes, and other types of crooked toes, occur more slowly, as the shape of your forefoot conforms to the aberrant, wedge-like toe box that's so common in conventional cycling shoes.
+As noted in the section above, hot spots, plantar fasciosis, and neuromas (as well as other ball of foot problems) are among the most frequently experienced issues that can take the joy out of riding or prevent riding altogether.
+Other problems, such as bunions, hammertoes, and other types of crooked toes, occur more slowly as the shape of your forefoot conforms to the aberrant, wedge-like toe box that's so common in conventional cycling shoes.

 One of the many ways in which Catalyst Pedals are revolutionary is that they almost entirely eliminate the likelihood of the above-mentioned foot problems that so often befall cyclists.
 The large surface area of these pedals helps distribute the contact force between the foot and the pedal across your entire foot instead of placing the full measure of this force on just one small area (i.e., the ball of your foot).
-This significantly reduces the burden on vulnerable nerves, blood vessels, ligaments, and bones and allows you to ride with confidence knowing your body will be able to cope with the stress that's placed upon it.
+This significantly reduces the burden on vulnerable nerves, blood vessels, ligaments, and bones and allows you to ride with confidence, knowing your body will be able to cope with the stress that's placed upon it.

 Conventional cycling shoes, with their many design flaws, cause or contribute to problems such as plantar fasciosis—one of the most painful and debilitating of all foot problems cyclists may incur.
 Because the Catalyst Pedal negates the need for a cleated cycling shoe, this frees you up to choose more foot-healthy options that can accommodate natural toe splay, the biggest factor in preventing or addressing plantar fascia pain and the many types of crooked toes (painful or otherwise) that cyclists so commonly develop.

 A disproportionate number of cyclists will experience some sort of overuse injury at some point during their cycling career.
-For many of these riders, the knees represent one of the most common problem areas.
+For many of these riders, the knee represents one of the most common problem areas.
 Flat pedals and foot-healthy footwear can help with this.
 When you use Catalyst Pedals in combination with flat, wide toe box athletic shoes, you shift focal pressure off the ball of your foot and distribute that force throughout your entire foot.
 This helps prevent ball of foot problems, as noted in the section above, but it also allows you to better recruit your hips, boost your power output, and stabilize your knee.
 This combination of products (i.e., flat pedals and appropriate footwear) reduces stress on your knee by more evenly distributing force through your knee joints.
 This can help prevent and address knee pain and keep you in fine riding form.

 Also, clipless pedals have an inherent flaw that may contribute to knee pain in some riders.
 Clipless pedals essentially force you to run on your toes—an action that eventually overloads the kneecap (and the tissues associated with it) and causes pain.
 With Catalyst Pedals, which allow for a midfoot contact on the pedal platform, you transfer force up the leg, and that force then gets distributed to both the front and back of the knee instead of just the anterior (i.e., front) compartment.